Colorfulstan/css-pie/README.md

 =======

 A JavaScript Library that allows you to create a dynamic CSS3 Pie Chart anywhere on your webpage.
 Pure CSS results or JS Object possible depending on your needs.
-For the original Script see https://github.com/AliBassam/css-pie
+For the original, much smaller and therefore faster Script see https://github.com/AliBassam/css-pie

 The Object Oriented Version lets you create and handle Pie-Objects